-Studying for exams can be difficult.
-And sometimes you might feel overwhelmed if there is a lot of information to cover when you begin to prepare.
-Feeling overwhelmed or worried about exams happens to lots of people, but having a useful and realistic study timetable that works for you can help ease this exam stress, and help you feel confident about sitting your exam.
+Studying for the Leaving Cert can be difficult.
+You might feel overwhelmed if there is a lot of information to cover when you begin to prepare.
+Feeling overwhelmed or worried about exams happens to lots of people.
+Having a useful and realistic study timetable that works for you can help ease this exam stress, and help you to feel confident about sitting your exam.

 Use a study template

-Creating or using a template to form your study plan can be a good place to start.
+Creating or using a template to form your study plan can be helpful.
 You may find it easier to create a weekly study plan and update it at the end of each week.
 You could also have monthly study plans for different subjects so you have a clear list of the different topics to be covered under each of them.
 There are plenty of downloadable timetables online or if you are feeling particularly creative, you can always put together your own.

 Add in stuff you enjoy

 It can be helpful to start by adding in the fun stuff, the things you enjoy or look forward to during the week.
 This could be adding in regular breaks each day, a time to connect with friends, or even deciding the best time to study your favourite subject.
-You may also prefer to keep your timetable just for your study and exam tasks, and that’s okay too.
+You may also prefer to keep your study timetable just for your study and exam tasks, and that’s okay too.
 Do what works best for you.
-Building your study around these blocks during the week can help support your wellbeing and put you in a better mindset come the day of the exam.
+Building your study around things you enjoy during the week can help you to support your wellbeing.
+Read more about taking care of yourself during the Leaving Cert exams.

 Creating time slots